AnikethGorty/Stonks/README.md

 The CSV File: I've got intraday trading data with 5 minutes interval of Gamestop Stock from 4 AM 18 Feb 2025 to 17 March 2025 8 PM.
 Basically a month of data of 5 mins separation.
 We know the opening price, closing price, high and low per 5 mins - 3818 tuples worth of data.

 ## Making a Machine Learning Model
+**AIM**: We want max profit and minimum loss. */Unlike/* the average WallStreetsBets user thanks to whom I even know what a gamestop even is, I want the AI to make rational decisions.

+How profitable?
+Sky's the limit, but the minimum profit we should be able to make on it should be proportional to the money invested.
+In India an FD gives you 7.10% for 1.5 years.
+They've predicted an inflation rate of 4.2%.
+I wanna keep up with inflation, and that should be enough.

+**How do we get there?**:
+I see 2 possible ways. #1: Predict how the stock market will do on a particular day and act according to that information.
+#2: Just execute a number of trades and see which ones do well and when.
+Use this knowledge to create a trading strategy.
+Will way #1 and way #2 both be equally as successful?
+How would I work on this?
+Backtrading.
+I need a good backtrading library.
+Backtrader looking good rn